-In 2016, the National Highway Traffic Safety Administration (NHTSA) reported 3,450 people died in distraction-affected crashes.
-This is a decrease of less than 1% from 3,477 deaths in 2015.
-About 391,000 additional people were injured in distraction-affected crashes in 2015, down from 431,000 in 2014.
+In 2017, the National Highway Traffic Safety Administration (NHTSA) reported 3,160 people died in distraction-affected crashes.
+This is a decrease of 9% from 3,490 deaths in 2016.
 See Data Details to understand the data limitations and potential underestimation of the number distracted-affected crashes.

 Sources: Singh, S. (2018, March).
 Critical reasons for crashes investigated in the National Motor Vehicle Crash Causation Survey.
 (Traffic Safety Facts Crash•Stats.
 Report No. DOT HS 812 506).
 Washington, DC: NHTSA.

 Source: NHTSA.
 (2019).
 Distracted Driving in Fatal Crashes, 2017: Traffic Safety Facts Research Notes.